Alert Source Discuss

 • ExecutionRequests

-• The deposits, withdrawals and consolidation fields are redefined to use ProgressiveList
+• The deposits, withdrawals and consolidations fields are redefined to use ProgressiveList

 • BeaconBlockBody

-• The proposer_slashings, attester_slashings, attestations, deposits, voluntary_exits, bls_to_execution_changes and blob_kzg_commitments fields are redefined to use ProgressiveList
+• The proposer_slashings, attester_slashings, attestations, deposits, voluntary_exits and bls_to_execution_changes fields are redefined to use ProgressiveList

 • BeaconState